riesacassano/Scramble_Music/readme.md

 ## Processed data

-All data in these folders (`data/E1-E2-E4/` and `data/E3/`) are produced by the data processing steps described here.
+All data in these folders (`data/E1-E2-E4/` and `data/E3/`) are produced by the data processing steps described here *except* `data/E3/alignment_original.csv` (see note below).

 The scripts described in the following steps are found in `analysis/data_processing/` and need to be run prior to running the analysis notebooks (described below).
 Columns are described in respective data dictionaries in `data/data_dictionaries/`.

 Steps for experiments 1, 2, and 4:
 1. `E124_raw_data_combining.py` combines the raw data for these three experiments from `data/primary/` and saves it in `data/E1-E2-E4/`